Gordon V. Frederick

 Gordon Victor Frederick (September 19, 1924 – September 19, 2000) was an American politician.
 He served as a Democratic member of the Florida House of Representatives.

 Frederick was born in Sanford, Florida, and attended Stetson University.
-In 1956, he won the election for an office of the Florida House of Representatives, succeeding Voilie A. Williams Jr. He served along with Mack Cleveland.
-In 1962, Frederick was succeeded by S. J. "Joe" David Jr. for the office.
+In 1956, he won the election for an office of the Florida House of Representatives, succeeding Volie A. Williams Jr. He served along with Mack Cleveland.
+In 1962, Frederick was succeeded by S. J. Davis Jr.. for the office.
 He died on his 76th birthday in Orlando, Florida.
 Frederick was buried in Oaklawn Memorial Park.